-So you made the grade and have been shortlisted for an interview.
+So you made the cut and have been shortlisted for an interview.
 Are you planning to simply “wing it” and “go with the flow”?
-For a school like SMU, which believes that academic grades aren’t the only measure of a student’s ability, interviews are a key stage in the admissions process.
+For a university like SMU, which believes that academic grades aren’t the only measure of a student’s ability, interviews are a key stage in the admissions process.
 Whether you’re a straight-A student or have borderline grades, it’s best to be fully prepared for this important admissions stage.
-And who better to provide some insider tips than SMU’s own alumni and undergrads, having personally experienced—and survived—the all-important interview?
+And who better to provide some insider tips than SMU’s own alumni and seniors, who have personally experienced—and survived—the all-important interview?

 1. There’s no right or wrong answer, it’s more about your thought process

 While it’s helpful to be a little kiasu (translated into English as “afraid to lose out” from ‘kia‘ “afraid” and ‘su‘ “lose”), memorising scripted answers to common interview questions might be counterintuitive.

 “My take is that the interviewers are not looking for right or wrong answers,” says Henry.
 “Instead, they are more interested in how prospective students derive their answers, and what their thought processes are like.
 I believe the interviewers are looking to better understand prospective students’ perspectives and personalities, in addition to their paper qualifications.” – Henry Tang Ji Rui, School of Information Systems (Class of 2015).

 2. Research and share your reasons for choosing SMU

 Interviewers want to know that you’re a good fit for the school, and have done the proper research to decide why you want to be part of the cohort.

 “Have a good understanding of why you would like to do accounting, and why at this particular university,” says Ronald Neo, School of Accountancy (Class of 2017).

 He adds, “Be mindful that the University looks out for certain qualities in their candidates, such as leadership skills or active participation in voluntary work.
 Personally, I learnt that the curriculum is rigorous, relevant to the industry, and very useful in helping me understand the discipline of accountancy.”

 Besides browsing through the university website, critically analyse your personal reasons on why you want to enrol in a particular school.